Vincent440/liri-node-app/README.md

 #   __Click here to watch the [liri.js Demo Video On Youtube](https://youtu.be/nqmej0YH9MI)__  __*Below are Example screenshots of running the liri application*__

 ---

+Once you have searched for anything or if you didn't enter a valid command you will be prompted to select one of the three API call commands

+  * concert-this < Band/artist > will display:
+     * Name of the venue
+     * Venue location
+     * Date of the Event (formatted as "MM/DD/YYYY" using moment)

+  * spotify-this-song < song/track > will display:
+     * Artist(s)
+     * The song's name
+     * A preview link of the song from Spotify
+     * The album that the song is from

+  * movie-this < movie/film > will display:
+       * Title of the movie.
+       * Year the movie came out.
+       * IMDB Rating of the movie.
+       * Rotten Tomatoes Rating of the movie.
+       * Country where the movie was produced.
+       * Language of the movie.
+       * Plot of the movie.
+       * Actors in the movie.

+Here are the four valid commands the liri application will accept initially running the application.

 ```
 node liri concert-this A Day To Remember